 Challenges and Future Trends

-While Canada’s life expectancy continues to rise, it is not without challenges:
+Canada’s life expectancy is on the rise, but not without end-of-life issues:

 What’s the most common cause of death in Canada?